Chispazo: winning results this Monday, March 21

-good care of your ticket, it is very valuable because it is the official proof to collect the money in case you win, keep it in a safe place and make sure it is not mistreated.
+Protect your ticket well, it is very valuable because it is the official proof to collect the prize in case you are a winner, keep it in a safe place and take care that it is not damaged.

-Remember that you have only 60 calendar days, counted from the day after the competition, to claim your prize.
-Once this period has elapsed, the right to collect the prize will have expired and its final destination will be the Treasury of the Federation for the benefit of Public Assistance.
+Remember that you have up to 60 calendar days, counted from the day after the corresponding contest, to claim your money.
+Once this deadline has expired, the right to collect the prize will have expired and its final destination will be the Treasury of the Federation for the benefit of Public Assistance.

-All prizes are paid in national currency and in the terms set out on the back of the ticket as well as the regulations of the draw or in question.
+All prizes are awarded in national currency and under the terms established on the back of the ticket as well as the regulations of the draw or in question.
 Forecasts will withhold the tax as stipulated in article 163 of the Income Tax Act.

-To see the live draw for this and each of the prizes made by National Lottery Predictions, go to this link.
+To see the live drawing for this and each of the prizes carried out by National Lottery Predictions, go to this link .

-Chispazo holds two draws a day, from Monday to Sunday, so you can participate in the following editions: Chispazo de las Tres, which takes place at 3:00pm and Chispazo Clásico, which takes place at 9:00pm.
+Chispazo runs two draws a day, from Monday to Sunday, so you can register for the following editions: Chispazo de las Tres, which takes place at 3:00pm in the afternoon and Chispazo Clásico, which takes place at 21:00 hours.

-Check out the updated list of Chispazo draw results, the number of prizes and the amounts won here.
-While in this link you will find each one of the historical winners of the draw.
+Check out the full list of Chispazo draw results, the number of prizes and the amounts won here.
+While in this link you will find all the historical winners of the draw.

 How do you play Chispazo?

-the same way, you can tell your Forecast agent to put the numbers for you into the system without having to use the steering wheel.
+You can also tell your Forecast agent to put the numbers for you into the system without needing to use the steering wheel.

-If you prefer to leave everything to chance, ask your Forecast agent for a Chispatico, the system will choose the numbers for you at random.
+If you prefer to leave everything to chance, ask your Forecast agent for a Chispatico, the system will pick the numbers for you randomly.

 An urn will randomly deliver the spheres with their corresponding numbers.
-To win, the numbers must match the ones you chose, at least two, the more they match, the greater the prize.
+To win, the numbers will have to match the ones you chose, at least two, the more they match, the higher the prize.

-If there are no winners for first place in a draw, the stock market is distributed among the second-place winners, if second place does not win either, the stock market is distributed among the third-place winners and so on.
+If in a draw there are no winners for the first place, the stock market is distributed among the second-place winners, if second place does not win either, the stock market is distributed among the third-place winners and so on.

 What is the National Lottery?